future startup logo

 Enter the Harada Method

-That’s how I came across the idea of the Harada Method.
+That’s how I came across the idea of the Harada Method, I'm always looking for new ideas for personal management and growth.
 The Harada method is a day-to-day personal management framework developed by Takashi Harada, a Japanese coach and management consultant.

 In their book, The Harada Method: The Spirit of Self Reliance, Takashi Harada and Norman Bodek explain a framework that I feel addresses my perpetual challenge of an inconsistent productive life.